irenstoyanov/CustomORM/README.md

 ---
 Now to create a table using the **Student** class and to do other database operations with this ORM, you need to learn how to use it.
 Open your class, which has the **main** method in it and let's get started.

-1. First we need to create a connection with the databsae, using the **Connector** class:
+1. First we need to create a connection with the database, using the **Connector** class:

    ![Connection](images/Connection.png)